The Housing Authority of the County of Riverside is a Section 8 and Public Housing Public Housing Agency in Riverside, California.

 The Housing Authority of the County of Riverside serves Riverside County, Sun City, Riverside, Coachella, Blythe, Palm Springs, Indio, Moreno Valley, Thousand Palms, Mecca, Temecula, Beaumont, San Jacinto, Ripley, Murrieta, Norco, Bermuda Dunes, Desert Hot Springs, El Cerrito, Corona, Lake Elsinore, Hemet, Rancho Mirage, Perris, La Quinta, Cathedral City, Banning, Palm Desert, Wildomar, Rubidoux, Palm Spring, Aguanga, Anza, Cabazon, Calimesa, Canyon Lake, Cherry Valley, Coronita, Crestmore Heights, Desert Center, Desert Edge, Desert Palms, East Hemet, Eastvale, El Sobrante, French Valley, Garnet, Glen Avon, Good Hope, Green Acres, Highgrove, Home Gardens, Homeland, Idyllwild Pine Cove, Indian Wells, Indio Hills, Lakeland Village, Lake Mathews, Lake Riverside, Lakeview, March ARB, Meadowbrook, Mead Valley, Menifee, Mesa Verde, Mira Loma, Mountain Center, North Shore, Nuevo, Oasis, Pedley, Romoland, Sky Valley, Sunnyslope, Temescal Valley, Thermal, Valle Vista, Vista Santa Rosa, Warm Springs, Whitewater, Winchester, Woodcrest and Idyllwild-Pine Cove.

-As of March 31st, 2016 the Housing Authority of the County of Riverside manages 8,838 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing Authority of the County of Riverside manages 8,829 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: